The Pioneer anomalous acceleration: can we measure the cosmological constant at the scale of the solar system ?

 None of the two above models can be considered as satisfactory for implementing the Mach principle.
 Indeed, the Schwarzschild model is locally correct but it fails to incorporate the large scale matter and field distribution which defines the inertial reference frames.
 The analysis of the Pioneer-Galileo effect has been performed in its framework (without cosmological constant), and it has failed to explain the additional acceleration \cite{anderson02}.

 The cosmological model is correct at global scales (provided the cosmological principle be true on very large scales), but it is not at all adapted to scales smaller than our Galaxy radius, and a fortiori at the scale of our solar system.

 Nevertheless, an analysis of the Pioneer-Galileo effect has been performed in its framework by Rosales and Sanchez-Gomez (RS) \cite{RSG99}.
 Their argument amounts to the following: The inertial reference frames are defined as free falling with respect to the Universe as a whole, so they should be defined with respect to the FRW metric (Eq. \ref{2764}).
 A free-falling object in such a metric is at rest in a comoving coordinate system, and it is subjected to Hubble's law $v=H_0 d= H_0 c \times t$.
 The inertial frame therefore accelerates from the center of coordinates, implying an inertial force directed toward it, corresponding to a constant acceleration $H_0 c$.

 However, the appearance of an inertial force is instantaneous and it must be determined from the knowledge of the true metric at the point of its occurence.
-Therefore the RSG99 result is based on the assumption that the FRW metric (and the expansion of the universe) remains valid at the scale of the solar system: namely, they interpret the Pioneer effect as a detection of the cosmological expansion in the solar system.
+Therefore the RS result is based on the assumption that the FRW metric (and the expansion of the universe) remains valid at the scale of the solar system: namely, they interpret the Pioneer effect as a detection of the cosmological expansion in the solar system.
 This is a very doubtful hypothesis.
-Indeed, the energy-momentum tensor that leads to the FRW metric is that of a perfect fluid, whose `particles' are identified with the galaxies: this is a thermodynamical description that becomes wrong at the scales of the fluid particle sizes, and even more inside them.
+Indeed, the energy-momentum tensor that leads to the FRW metric is that of a perfect fluid, whose `particles' are identified with the galaxies: this is a thermodynamical description that becomes wrong at the scales of the fluid `particle' sizes (galaxy radii), and even more inside them.
 Then there is no reason for the cosmic expansion to apply inside galaxies, and a fortiori at planetary scales that are yet $10^7$ times smaller.
+This is confirmed by Williams et al., who find no evidence for local scale expansion of the solar system \cite{Williams2004}.